MicrosoftDocs/windows-itpro-docs/windows/keep-secure/registry--global-object-access-auditing--sec-audit.md

 ---
 title: Registry (Global Object Access Auditing) (Windows 10)
-description: This topic for the IT professional describes the Advanced Security Audit policy setting Registry (Global Object Access Auditing) which enables you to configure a global system access control list (SACL) on the registry of a computer.
+description: This topic for the IT professional describes the Advanced Security Audit policy setting, Registry (Global Object Access Auditing), which enables you to configure a global system access control list (SACL) on the registry of a computer. ms.assetid: 953bb1c1-3f76-43be-ba17-4aed2304f578 ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: 953bb1c1-3f76-43be-ba17-4aed2304f578
-ms.prod: W10
-ms.mktglfcycl: deploy